MichaelOsarumwense/SoccerPredictorCalculator-M2/README.md

 <ul>
 <li>Fixed bug with the business logic where chances were not being calculated if the selected teams had equal stats.</li>
 <li>Fixed a bug where images were not displaying across all pages due to moving the images folder into static directory.</li>
+<li>Fixed a bug where modal was not being dis[layed on click due to a missing css closing curly braces</li>
 </ul>

 ## **Deployment**